CyberSource/cybersource-rest-samples-java/README.md

    clientSecret        = your_client_secret
 ```

+   Hit OAuth API with the above configuration.
+To generate tokens, an Auth Code is required.
+Generate the Auth Code by following the steps mentioned here - https://developer.cybersource.com/api/developer-guides/OAuth/cybs_extend_intro/integrating_OAuth.html.
-   Hit OAuth API with the above configuration, to get the Access Token and Refresh Token.
-Once the tokens are obtained, set the config below
+   Use the generated Auth Code to create the Access Token and Refresh Token.

+   Once the tokens are obtained, set the config below, Set authenticationType to OAuth to use the generated Access Token

 ```java
    authenticationType  = OAuth